Guides6 min read

 tesseract image.jpg output.txt

 Tesseract is open-source and supports 100+ languages.
-It's the backbone of many web-based OCR tools.
+It's the backbone of many web-based OCR tools, though AI models like GLM-OCR have surpassed it in accuracy.

 Best for: Developers building automated pipelines.